Non-Parametric Simulation of Multivariate Extreme Events via Spectral Bootstrap: Illustration: estimation of Tail Risk Metrics

-Figure~\ref{fig:AlphaThetaTRM} and Table~\ref{tab:ImpactThetaTRM} summarize the results for TRMs estimations at different levels \maud{$\alpha \in \{0.0025,0.001,0.0003\}$} and for different copula parameters $\theta \in \{1.3,2.6,7.3\}$.
-Boxplots of the distributions of the relative errors are presented, showing that the relative errors for the TRMs estimations on the \maud{bootstrap} samples $\mathcal{D^\ast}$ and on the extended samples $\mathcal{D} \cup \mathcal{D^\ast}$ are smaller and present less dispersion than those made on the \maud{simulated} samples $\mathcal{D}$.
-It is also important to ascertain that the quality of TRMs do not deteriorate when $\alpha$ gets closer to \maud{0}.
-Figure~\ref{fig:AlphaThetaTRM} shows TRMs estimations at level \maud{$\alpha \in \{0.0025,0.001,0.0003\}$}, one may observe that the estimation on $\mathcal{D^\ast}$ and $\mathcal{D} \cup \mathcal{D^\ast}$ induce fairly low \maud{estimation} errors regardless of the level $\alpha$.
-Note also that the joint simulation of multivariate extremes using Algorithm~\ref{alg:JointMGP} improves not only the estimation of $\MES$ and $\DCTE$ (defined with the joint distribution of $\bm X$) but also the estimation of $\ES$ even though it only evolves the marginal distribution of $X_1$.
+Figure~\ref{fig:AlphaThetaTRM} and Table~\ref{tab:ImpactThetaTRM} summarize the results for TRMs estimations at two different levels {$\alpha \in \{0.0025,0.0003\}$}.
+Boxplots of the distributions of the TRMs estimates (Figure~\ref{fig:AlphaThetaTRM}) displays the TRM estimates based on the original samples $\mathcal D$ (grey hatched box) and on the extended samples $\mathcal D \cup \mathcal D^\ast$ (red dotted boxes) for $m\in\{100,1000,10000\}$.
+They show that the TRMs \rev{estimates on the extended samples $\mathcal{D} \cup \mathcal{D^\ast}$ are more accurate and exhibit less dispersion than those based on the simulated samples $\mathcal{D}$.
+This is to be expected, as the SB simulation procedure enables us to perform empirical estimation on a larger sample of extremes.} One may also observe that the estimation on $\mathcal{D} \cup \mathcal{D^\ast}$ induce fairly close {estimates} regardless of the level $\alpha$.
+Note that the joint simulation of multivariate extremes using Algorithm~\ref{alg:JointMGP} improves not only the estimation of $\MES$ and $\DCTE$ (defined with the joint distribution of $\bm X$) but also the estimation of $\ES$ even though it only evolves the marginal distribution of $X_1$.

-The accuracy of the TRM estimates is attributable to the enlargement of the sample size on which TRM are being estimated compared to the \maud{simulated} sample size.
-Table~\ref{tab:ImpactThetaTRM} shows the mean value of the sample size on which the three TRMs are estimated when considering the \maud{simulated} samples and \maud{bootstrap} samples for different levels \maud{$\alpha \in \{0.0025,0.001,0.0003\}$} and for different values of copula parameters $\theta \in \{1.3, 2.6, 7.3\}$.
-Overall, it can be noted that for the considered levels of $\alpha$, the TRMs estimation on the \maud{simulated} samples is conducted with limited data, that is, here with at most 5 observations.
-In contrast, \maud{the SB} approach allows for a larger sample size to estimate the various TRMs, extending the \maud{simulated} observations to 100 observations in some cases.
-As expected, the number of points above the $\VaR$ increases when the asymptotic dependence is stronger.
+The accuracy of the TRM estimates stems from the use of a larger estimation sample relative to the simulated sample size.
+Table~\ref{tab:ImpactThetaTRM} shows the average number of observations on which the three TRMs are estimated when considering the {simulated} samples $\mathcal D$ and {bootstrap} samples $\mathcal D^\ast$ for {$\alpha \in \{0.0025,0.0003\}$}.
+Overall, it can be noted that for the considered levels of $\alpha$, the TRMs estimation on the {simulated} samples is conducted with limited data, that is, here with at most 4 observations.
+In contrast, the SB simulation procedure allows for a larger sample size to estimate the various TRMs, extending the {simulated} observations to 100 observations in some cases.